ethereum/ethereum-org-website/src/content/upgrades/merge/issuance/index.md

 - Estimating at 2.08 ETH per 13.3 seconds\*: **~4,930,000** ETH issued in a year
 - Currently inflating at **~4.13%** (4.93M per year / 119.3M total)
 - \*This includes the 2 ETH per canonical block, plus an average of 0.08 ETH over time from ommer blocks.
-Also uses 13.3 second, the baseline block time target without any influence from a [difficulty bomb](/glossary/#difficulty-bomb). ([See source](https://bitinfocharts.com/ethereum/))
+Also uses 13.3 seconds, the baseline block time target without any influence from a [difficulty bomb](/glossary/#difficulty-bomb). ([See source](https://bitinfocharts.com/ethereum/))

 **Consensus layer issuance:**